TheHumblePotato/Partial-Insanity/need2code.md

 2. make hints more customized
 3. be able to create 1+ answer boxes in a puzzle
 4. create multipuzzles (puzzles with many answers)
-5. make solved puzzles show answers
+5. make solved puzzles show answers (on the room page and when you click on a solved puzzle)